Interplay of magnetic field and trigonal distortion in the honeycomb $\Gamma$ model: Occurrence of a spin-flop phase: Magnetic field-induced quantum phase diagram

-According to our previous work, the chiral spin state is known as a magnetically disordered state for the lack of long-range magnetic ordering \cite{LuoStaKee2022}.
-In that study, we proposed that it could be either a gapless chiral spin liquid because of the continuous feature in the low frequency region of the dynamic structure factor, or a symmetry-protected phase with short-range entanglement based on the modular matrix.
+According to our previous work, the chiral spin state is known as a magnetically disordered state without long-range magnetic ordering \cite{LuoStaKee2022}.
+In that study, we proposed that it could be either a gapless chiral spin liquid because of the continuous feature of the dynamic structure factor in the low frequency region, or a symmetry-protected phase with short-range entanglement based on the modular matrix.
 However, a decisive conclusion could hardly be made due to the low symmetry of the Hamiltonian and the capacity of the numerical calculation.
 Hence, determining the nature of the chiral spin state is a tempting open question to be explored.